[REP Index] [REP Source]

 Motivation

-Developers of drivers, models, and libraries need a share convention for coordinate frames in order to better integrate and re-use software components.
-Shared conventions for coordinate frames provides a specification for developers creating drivers and models for mobile bases.
+Developers of drivers, models, and libraries need a shared convention for coordinate frames in order to better integrate and re-use software components.
+Shared conventions for coordinate frames provide a specification for developers creating drivers and models for mobile bases.
 Similarly, developers creating libraries and applications can more easily use their software with a variety of mobile bases that are compatible with this specification.
 For example, this REP specifies the frames necessary for writing a new localization component.
 It also specifies frames that can be used to refer to the mobile base of a robot.

 Specification